 Ewuare X. Osayande is a poet, essayist, publisher, institutional change agent, social justice activist and anti-oppression educator.

-Osayande is the founder of ORIJIN – The Osayande Racial Justice Initiative, a consultancy centered in intersectional anti-racist education and facilitation for college-based, faith-based, non-profit and grassroots organizations.
-He is also founder and director of Stono River Press.
+Osayande is the founder of ORIJIN – The Osayande Racial Justice Initiative, a consultancy providing intersectional anti-racist training and educational and non-profit institutions.

 A world traveler and organizer, Osayande‘s justice convictions are infused in his life-work.
 As he has stated, “To violate someone because that person is female or gay or lesbian or transgender or poor or disabled or is a person of color, does not diminish that person’s humanity; rather, it diminishes your own.
 True freedom is experienced in the fight to dismantle all forms of oppression.”